numenta/NAB/README.md

 - gef charts of run_anomaly output need to reflect the proper lenght of the probationary period
 - stop calling out to the command line for analyzeResults
 - make sure --plot works for all scripts
-- add a requirements.txt file to install all python dependencies